PaulSMilne/assignment2/README.md

 **Wednesday morning

-I'm revisitig the code I've done to see if I can move some of the heavy lifting from the Transaction class to the Customer class.
+I'm revisiting the code I've done to see if I can move some of the heavy lifting from the Transaction class to the Customer class.

 Created a refactor branch to investigate possible reworking of my code.